 Clustered regularly interspaced short palindromic repeats (CRISPR) is quickly becoming the most popular tool in the genome editing arena.
 CRISPR has been adapted for use in mammalian cells from bacterial anti-bacteriophage immune systems.

 TriLink offers several mRNAs for CRISPR that are unmodified or modified with 5-methoxyuridine (5moU) to reduce innate immune responses.
-These have been sequence optimized with the help of leading researchers in the field of optimal expression.
-When you are ready to move your research to the clinic, TriLink offers cGMP synthesis of guide strands and nuclease mRNAs in our purpose built cGMP facility.
+With the help of leading researchers in the field, these have been sequence optimized for optimal expression.
+TriLink also manufactures zinc-finger nuclease, and Transcription activator-like effector nuclease (TALEN) mRNAs, which are used to produce CAR T-cell therapies.
+When you are ready to move your research to the clinic, TriLink offers cGMP synthesis of guide strands and nuclease mRNAs in our cGMP facility.

 Site specific recombinases are useful tools for the manipulation of genomes, and for conditionally activating or de-activating gene expression in cells and organisms.
 Recombinases recognize short target DNA sequences of approximately 30-40 nucleotides, and they catalyze directional DNA exchange reactions.
 Because the recognition sites are not commonly found in the genomes of higher organisms, they can be used as tools to engineer genomes.However, continued expression of a recombinase in a cell or in vivo can result in toxicity and undesired off-target recombination.
 For this reason, transient expression from mRNA is an ideal method for recombinase expression.